wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 ## Errors

-The following errors were renamed to better reflect their functionality or replaced by Viem errors:
+A number of errors were renamed to better reflect their functionality or replaced by Viem errors.

-🚧 TODO

 ## Miscellaneous